-When Turkish Delight recipes first appeared, it's impossible to know.
-Turkish Delight's date of origin is unknown, but it has long been an inseparable part of Turkish tradition and symbolizes the exotic and delicious confections of the Middle East.
+When the traditional Turkish Delight recipe first appeared, it's impossible to know.
+Turkish Delight's date of origin is unknown, but it has long been an inseparable part of Turkish tradition and symbolized the exotic, delicious confections of the Middle East.

-The Turkish candy tasted deliciously sweet and was quite unlike anything you can buy in the stores.
+The Turkish candy tasted deliciously sweet and was quite unlike anything you can buy in North American stores.
 Both in texture and in taste, it was extraordinary and truly wonderful.
-Now, thanks to the old fashioned recipes below, you can actually make your own.
+Now, thanks to the old fashioned candy recipes below, you can make your own Turkish Delight candy.

 Mom's Recipe Scrapbooks (c.
 1920s)

-8 tablespoons granulated gelatine, 1/2 cup cold water, 2 cups sugar, 1/2 cup boiling water, 1 orange (rind and juice), 3 tablespoons lemon juice, nuts or shredded coconut or candied fruit — optional.
+8 tablespoons granulated gelatin, 1/2 cup cold water, 2 cups sugar, 1/2 cup boiling water, 1 orange (rind and juice), 3 tablespoons lemon juice, nuts or shredded coconut or candied fruit — optional.

-Soften gelatine in cold water.
-Make a syrup of sugar and water; when boiling add gelatine; boil gently 35 minutes.
+Soften gelatin in cold water.
+Make a syrup of sugar and water; when boiling add gelatin; boil gently 35 minutes.
 Remove from heat.
 Add fruit juices; strain.
 Add candied fruit, nuts or shredded coconut.
 Pour into a pan moistened with cold water.

 When firm cut in squares using a knife dipped in hot water.
 Roll in confectioners' sugar or fine fruit sugar.

-1 lb loaf sugar, 1/4 ounce gelatine, 1 cup water, juice 1 lemon, 6 drops cochineal (red food colouring).
+1 pound loaf sugar, 1/4 ounce gelatin, 1 cup water, juice 1 lemon, 6 drops cochineal (red food coloring).

 My wife and I often chuckle over a humorous incident that occurred when shopping in the Suq.
-The historic marketplace has extremely narrow streets bursting with all manner of tiny shops; it's packed with people and bustling with activity.
+Jerusalem's historic marketplace has extremely narrow streets bursting with all manners of tiny shops.
+It's packed with people and bustling with activity.

-While we stood examining the tempting treats of the confectionery merchant, an over aggressive vendor from a nearby shop shouted at us in English:
+While we had stood examining the tempting Turkish delight offered by an Arab confectionery merchant, an over aggressive vendor from a nearby shop shouted at us in English: